Magicrafter13/blog-docker/README.md

 also just disable write related permissions on the database).
 ### Ports
 uWSGI runs on port 80 in the container.
+## Interacting with the Container
+There is an `update` utility included in the container's PATH.
+It can be used to download newer assets, as well as update the post database.
+Examples:
+- to update the assets, you can run `docker exec blog-docker update static`
+- to update the database, you can run `docker exec blog-docker update db` - this function is affected by the value of `REBUILD_DB`

 # Misc
 Docker image from https://binfalse.de/